-The WinFitter utilities are robust and user-friendly, and with the universal availability of PCs, they provide an inexpensive means of analyzing eclipsing binary light curve data in a consistent way.
+The WinFitter applications are robust and user-friendly, and with the universal availability of PCs, they provide an inexpensive means of analyzing eclipsing binary light curve data of both eclipsing binaries and transiting planets in a consistent way.

-The methodology used for extracting maculation effects from the light curves of these eclipsing binary stars is based on the chi-square minimization computational algorithms developed by Budding and Najim (1980) and further refined by Budding and Zeilik (1987, see also Budding, 1993).
-This analysis assumes that the maculation effects can be separated from the light curve arising from the geometry and physical properties of the system.
+The spot fitting analysis assumes that the maculation effects can be separated from the light curve arising from the geometry and physical properties of the system.
 The process uses basically two separate curve fitting programs—an eclipsing binary curve fitting program and a starspot fitting program.
 These algorithms parameterize the photometric light curve in a way that rigorously extracts information about the latitude, longitude, size, and relative flux of spotted regions on these binary systems.
 What is especially important, however, is that the algorithms provide an objective evaluation of the information content of the best-fit solutions, so that we know how much information can be reliably extracted from the data.

 This circular spot model has a very concise algebraic form, lending itself to quick calculations while thoroughly searching parameter space for optimal solutions (Vogt, 1981).
 Moreover, it parameterizes the properties of the starspot in such a way as to represent the actual situation of a large active region.
 The derived parameter sets are then suitable measures of the starspot activity.
 In addition, it is possible to effectively evaluate the information content of the solution by reference to the curvature Hessian (the matrix whose components are the second partial derivative matrix of the function) in the vicinity of the optimal solution in the chi-square parameter hyperspace (Bevington, 1969; Adby and Dempster, 1974; Budding and Najim, 1980, Budding, 1993).
 The "best fit" is determined by minimizing the value of the chi-square variate.
 The program includes an optimizing routine that makes it possible to follow and control the approach to the optimum, and then calculates the curvature Hessian, and its inverse, the error matrix, in the vicinity of this optimum.
 Negative eigenvalues to the Hessian signal a breakdown of determinacy (also shown by negative elements on the central diagonal of the error matrix), and the corresponding eigenvectors indicate, by their relative orientations to the various parameter axes, which parameters are intrinsically well determined.